 Graduates in arts, social sciences and languages work in the Civil Service, local government, business, commercial, industrial and managerial posts.
 Work in advertising and the media attracts some.
 Others go into marketing or sales.
 Work in information technology, law, travel and tourism, and culture is also possible.

-Courses are split into the following sectors: cultural studies, English, history, humanities, languages, politics, religion and sociology.
+Courses are split into the following sectors: general, English, history, humanities, languages, politics, religion and sociology.

 There are a wide range of possible employers including:

-Due to the extensive areas that arts and social sciences graduates can work in, it is beyond the scope of this article to detail the job market prospects for each profession!
+Due to the extensive areas that arts, social sciences and language graduates can work in, it is beyond the scope of this article to detail the job market prospects for each profession!